5th Gen 4Runner Mods (Part 2)

 Next-Level your 5th Gen 4Runner with an advanced set of Mods

 After reading our post on 5th Gen 4Runner Mods Part 1, you may be thinking about what’s next.
-After running the basic mods in our first post, Tint, Running Boards (Nerf Bars), Tires & Wheels, there is still plenty of room for improvement.
+After running the basic mods in our first post, Tint, Nerf Bars or Rock Sliders, Tires & Wheels, there is still plenty of room for improvement.
 With the addition of some accessories on your 5th Gen 4Runner, it is time to take a look at a couple other areas.

 Today we are going to talk about adding a few basic performance parts to the 4Runner that will increase both HP (Horse Power) and fuel efficiency.
-For an increase in 5th Gen 4Runner performance, we are going to look at installing a Cat Back Exhaust along with a Cold Air Intake (CAI).
-We are also going to take a look at two key elements that make every 5th Gen 4Runner stand out on the road; aftermarket grille and aftermarket roof rack.
+For an increase in 5th Gen 4Runner performance, we are going to look at installing a Cat-Back Exhaust along with a Cold Air Intake (CAI).
+We are also going to take a look at two key elements that make every 5th Gen 4Runner stand out on the road; aftermarket grill and aftermarket roof rack.

 Round 2 of the 5th Gen 4Runner Mods